 Environments represent logical deployment locations.
-Your deployment processes must run against at least one environment.
+Your deployment processes must run in at least one environment.
 Environments and their resources are used by applications and components at runtime.

-A pipeline is a sequence of environments where an application process request is propagated.
+A pipeline is a pre-defined sequence of environments in which application process requests are executed.

 Agents are physical resources for deployment.
 To run a deployment, an agent must be installed on the target server.